-The Soil and Water Science Department announces graduate-level Certificate Programs in Biodegradation and Bioremediation, Sustainable Land Resource and Nutrient Management, Soil Ecosystem Services, and Wetland and Water Resource Management.
+The Soil and Water Sciences Department announces graduate-level Certificate Programs in Biodegradation and Bioremediation, Sustainable Agroecosystems, Sustainable Land Resource and Nutrient Management, Soil Ecosystem Services, and Wetland and Water Resource Management.
 The programs can be completed entirely online and are available to on-campus students as well.
 Individuals working in, or interested in learning more about, soil and water resource management can become certified in a body of knowledge in these specializations without formally pursuing graduate degrees if they so desire.
 These Certificate Programs are not to be confused with certification programs.
 The certificates are awarded by the University of Florida and also designated on student's UF transcript.
 The distance learning delivery mode allows students in remote locations to complete course assignments and communicate with faculty and other students anywhere and in their own time.
 The program maintains the high academic standards of the University of Florida.
 The Certificate Programs are designed for scientists, extension agents, consultants and others for professional development and continued education.

 About The Programs

 Each certificate includes a total of 12 semester hours of credit.
 There are core courses and elective courses required.
-In addition, to the course requirements for the graduate certificate program, a competency exam is also required.
-The competency exam will based on the core courses you completed and will not impact gpa.
+In addition to the course requirements for the graduate certificate program, a competency exam is also required.
+The competency exam will be based on the core courses you completed and will not impact gpa.
 The core and elective requirements, including syllabus and descriptions, can be found on the following page.
 View individual Certificate Program details and courses:

 - Biodegradation & Bioremediation